-(p) Disproportionate Share Distributions
+(q) Disproportionate Share Distributions

-The State of Florida Agency for Health Care Administration distributes low-income pool and disproportionate share payments to the Center based on its indigent care service level under the direction of the Low Income Pool Council.
+The State of Florida Agency for Health Care Administration distributes low-income pool and disproportionate share payments to the Center based on its indigent care service level.
 The Center's policy is to recognize these distributions as revenue when amounts are due and collection is reasonably assured.
 The receipt of any additional distributions is contingent upon the continued support by the Florida State Legislature.